lowRISC/opentitan/doc/ug/dv_methodology/index.md

 #### Debug Tests

 This mainly applies to DUTs that contain a processing element (CPU).
-These focus verifying the debug features supported by the CPU at the chip level based on the [RISCV debug specification](https://riscv.org/specifications/debug-specification).
+These focus on verifying the debug features supported by the CPU at the chip level based on the [RISCV debug specification](https://riscv.org/specifications/debug-specification).

 #### Stress Tests